dizda/bitcoin-cash-recover/README.md

 ### Bitcoin cash converter

-Create and process transaction from 2-of-3 multisig BTC addresses to BCC/BCH.
+Create and process transaction from 2-of-3 multisig BTC addresses to BCC/BCH using bitcore.
 Useful to get your BCC funds back, since the fork.